 When to visit Scotland

 What is the best time to visit Scotland?
+Or what are the best months to visit Scotland?

 When planning a trip to Scotland, consider the pros and cons of each season.
 Every season has something different to offer.